sanchezmarcelo/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-I've implemented the listed data structures and tested them against datasets.
+I've implemented the listed data structures and tested them against datasets for CSCI: 333.